Nicholas Billingsley: Works

 Richard Baxter had in his possession a manuscript written by Billingsley, entitled Theological Reflections on God's admirable Master-piece.
 Billingsley has been linked with Thomas Hall, as nonconformists writing in the waning tradition of an allegorized Ovid.

 Family

 Billingsley married a daughter of Richard Hawes of Leintwardine, an ejected minister.
 The couple took up residence with him at Abergavenny; when they moved away, he came to live with them.

-Billingsley left two sons: Richard, who died minister of Whitchurch, Hampshire, father of the Rev. Samuel Billingsley, and Nicholas, minister of Ashwick, Somerset.
+Billingsley left two sons: Richard, who died minister of Whitchurch, Hampshire, father of the Rev. Samuel Billingsley, and brother of Nicholas, minister of Ashwick, Somerset.